Nickeymaths/VisualizeCNN/README.md

 ## Notes

-The network use vgg16 pretrained from torchvision.models, the reconstruction proposal is human's labeling, rather model generate.
+The network use Alexnet pretrained from torchvision.models, the reconstruction proposal is human's labeling, rather model generate.